mardelmariam/nvidia_cuda_tensorflow/README.md

 Check [Tensorflow's table of tested versions](https://www.tensorflow.org/install/source#gpu).
 The version you choose points the Python, CUDA and cuDNN versions you should install.

-## 5. Download CUDA Toolkit and cudDNN
+## 5. Install CUDA Toolkit and cudDNN

 Create an [Nvidia developer account](https://developer.nvidia.com/) if you don't have one.